brooklabteam/coding4conservation/syllabus.md

 layout: page
 permalink: /syllabus
 ---
+We are currently developing the 2024 syllabus.
+In the meantime, check out the 2022 syllabus below.

 **Week 0: Preparation**
 * [Friday, June 10](https://uchicago.zoom.us/j/99876038089?pwd=VGZhL1NFMFFhQ1N2OFNOK3BXMnVCQT09): Please attend open office hours if you have questions on installation or preparation.